Toilet Rebate Program

 A rebate credit will be applied to your utility bill once eligibility has been established.
 For multi-family dwellings with a common meter, the toilet rebate will be credited to your property tax bill.

-For more information, contact the City of Richmond's Engineering and Public Works Division at 604-276-4179 or firstname.lastname@example.org.
+For more information, contact the City of Richmond's Engineering and Public Works Division at 604-276-4026 firstname.lastname@example.org.